 Hardware

-When we say hardware, we’re talking about the physical components of the computer.
-Depending on the model and year of Mac or PC, the hardware can vary.
-The most recent MacBook Pro, for instance, abandoned the standard USB 2.0/3.0 port entirely and strictly adopted USB C. Yes, the latter is much faster, but most products still rely on USB 2.0 or 3.0.
-So if your interface is a standard USB model, you’ll have to dish out for an adaptor, which Apple is happy to sell you.
+When we say hardware, we’re referring to the physical components of the computer.
+Depending on the model and year of a Mac or PC, the hardware can vary.
+The most recent MacBook Pro, for instance, has abandoned the standard USB 2.0/3.0 port entirely and has strictly adopted USB C. Yes, the latter is much faster, but most products still rely on USB 2.0 or 3.0.
+So if your interface is a standard USB model, you’ll have to pay extra for an adapter, which Apple is happy to sell you.

 New MacBooks also lack a CD/DVD drive.
-Because most files are shared and stored digitally now, there isn’t much of a use for this drive, but it can still frustrate some users who enjoy using their physical collections or uploading/downloading data to and from discs.
-Likewise, you’ll need a special lightning cable adapter to hook up an HDMI cable to your Mac.
+Because most files are shared and stored digitally now, there isn’t much use for this drive, but it can still frustrate some users who enjoy using their physical collections or uploading/downloading data to and from discs.
+Likewise, you’ll need a special lightning cable adapter to connect an HDMI cable to your Mac.

-On the hardware side, PCs might win the day here.
-Because PCs are made from parts that can come from more than one manufacturer, they’re highly customizable.
+On the hardware side, the best PC for music production might win the day here.
+Because PCs are made from parts that can come from multiple manufacturers, they’re highly customizable.
 More customization means more compatibility.
-But even without purchasing add-ons, PCs generally come equipped with more universal hardware out of the box.
-You won’t need special adaptors for USB, HDMI, or disc drives.
-Even beneath the hood, swapping out parts like graphics chips and processors tends to be a lot easier and cheaper for PC owners.
+Even without purchasing add-ons, PCs generally come equipped with more universal hardware out of the box.
+You won’t need special adapters for USB, HDMI, or disc drives.
+Even beneath the hood, swapping out parts like graphics chips and processors tends to be much easier and cheaper for PC owners.

 Software

-As for add-ons, plugins, and software, you’ll generally find way more plugins available for Windows than for Mac (but check out these 25 free Mac plugins).
+As for add-ons, plugins, and software, you’ll generally find many more plugins available for Windows than for Mac (but check out these 25 free Mac plugins).
 When it comes to free plugins and VST instruments, PCs fare better as well.
 It takes a lot of research and time to find the best plugins for Mac, and even more time to find freebies.
 As for DAWs, if Logic is your program of choice, it will only run on Mac.
 Conversely, Sonar can only run on Windows.
-PCs can run more DAWs natively than Macs as well.
+PCs can run more DAWs natively than Macs.
 You really have your pick on a PC: Cubase, Reaper, Ableton, FL Studio, Pro Tools, etc. While many of these top-tier DAWs also run on Mac now, they tend to work a bit better on PC.
+If you’re looking for the best music software for Mac, you may need to prioritize compatibility with specific DAWs.

-This factor stems right from the previous one.
+This factor stems directly from the previous one.
 Out of the box, Macs are typically more functional and stable than PCs.
 They even come pre-loaded with GarageBand, a good stepping stone for the amateur producer without a professional DAW.
 Macs are designed with optimization in mind already.
-PCs, which have a more general audience, vary a bit more in their functionality and processing power.
+PCs, which have a more general audience, vary more in their functionality and processing power.
 If you only use your PC for light web browsing and emails, you don’t need the bells and whistles.
-But for music producers, artists, designers, and gamers, the more power and functionality the better.
+But for music producers, artists, designers, and gamers, the more power and functionality, the better.

 For some, even a high-end Mac doesn’t offer enough speed to handle everything, even if it’s generally more stable.
 And, as we mentioned, since PCs offer more customization, some creative types simply modify or enhance their PC to handle their work and play.
 Of course, not everyone has the money, skill, or knowledge to transform their PC into a powerhouse.
 So it’s really a draw here.
 Do you want more right away, or the potential to add more down the road?